 Article VIII: Executive Board

 Section 1.
-The officers elected at the annual meeting shall constitute the Executive Board.
+The officers elected at the Annual Meeting shall constitute the WGC Board.

 Section 5.
-Advisors: The two immediate past Presidents shall serve as advisors to the Executive Board.
-Executive Board Advisors will not be counted as the quorum nor have a vote.
+Advisors: The two immediate past Presidents shall serve as ex officio advisors to the Board.

 Section 6.
-The minutes of each Executive Board meeting shall be reported to the entire membership.
-Any member may request that an item be placed on the agenda of an upcoming Executive Board meeting.
+The minutes of each Board meeting shall be shared with the entire membership.
+Any member may request that an item be placed on the agenda of an upcoming Board meeting.

 Article IX: Elections

 Section 1.
-Election of officers shall be conducted at the annual meeting.
+Election of officers shall be conducted at the Annual Meeting.
 A slate of candidates shall be recommended by the Nominating Committee one month prior to the Annual Meeting.
 Additional nominations may be made from the floor.
+Self-nominations will be encouraged by the Committee prior to the announcement of the slate and will not be accepted at the Annual Meeting.

 Section 2.
 Each member may vote once for each office.
 A majority of votes cast from those present will elect a person to office.